zigtools/zls/README.md

 - [`known-folders` by @ziglibs](https://github.com/ziglibs/known-folders)
   - Provides API to access known folders on Linux, Windows and Mac OS
 - [`zls` by @zigtools](https://github.com/zigtools/zls)
-  - Used by many zls developers to more efficently work on zls
+  - Used by many zls developers to more efficiently work on zls

 ## Quick Thanks :)